karencfisher/chat_agent/README.md

 AI: I have accomplished your task of finding and opening the documentation for the Python random library.
 You should now be able to see the documentation in your browser.
 Is there anything else you need help with, Karen?
 ```

-For code written for us by the AI, it is separated out and displayed in a popup window.
-From there one can copy the code to paste into their IDE, for example, to test, tweak, extend, learn from, etc.

 The agent is designed to allow various external tools to be built, following some basic guidelines, and more or less
 simply plugged in by registering them in a JSON configuration file.
 On start up, the agent uses that configuration file